You-Gao/Blog/_work/2024-07-21-philosophy-of-software-design.md

   A Philosophy of Software Design
 layout:           style
 name: >-
-  A Philosophy of Software Design: 1st Edition
+  A Philosophy of Software Design
 ---

 # A Philosophy of Software Design